Digital-Media/onlineshop/README.md

 Sample solutions are included with ``require`` from a solution folder.
 The git repostitory, that holds the solution is private.
 These parts can be ignored for your own solution or deleted completely.
 Do not include these files, but work directly in the files in ``src/exercises`` to complete your solution. ``TODO``s will guide you, what has to be done for completing the solution.
-For a better understanding read the PHPDoc comments, that describe the classes, methods, properties and constants.
+For a better understanding read the PHPDoc comments, that describe the classes, methods, properties and constants and have a look at the provided example src/DBAccess/DBDemo.php.

 For example: